cabaletta/baritone/IMPACT.md

 Any official release will be GPG signed by leijurv (44A3EA646EADAC6A) and ZeroMemes (73A788379A197567).
 Please verify that the hash of the file you download is in `checksums.txt` and that `checksums_signed.asc` is a valid signature by those two public keys of `checksums.txt`.

-The build is fully deterministic and reproducible, and you can verify Travis did it properly by running `docker build --no-cache -t cabaletta/baritone . && docker run --rm -it cabaletta/baritone sh scripts/build.sh` yourself and comparing the shasum.
+The build is fully deterministic and reproducible, and you can verify Travis did it properly by running `docker build --no-cache -t cabaletta/baritone . && docker run --rm cabaletta/baritone cat /code/dist/checksums.txt` yourself and comparing the shasum.
 This works identically on Travis, Mac, and Linux (if you have docker on Windows, I'd be grateful if you could let me know if it works there too).

 ### Building Baritone yourself
 There are a few steps to this